“Hello Summer!”

 Filters are ideal for shooting scenic and landscape images because they can increase overall colour saturation, add contrast to clouds for dramatic skies and eliminate unwanted glare from water and glass surfaces.
 In summer the days get longer, and the golden “hour” is usually a lot shorter.

-If you have any questions about photography in summer (lenses to bring, extras to pack etc.) feel free to contact me in the Londolozi studio…
+If you have any questions about photography in summer (lenses to bring, extras to pack etc.) or keen about other summer photography tips, feel free to contact the Londolozi Photographic Studio!

 There might still be a few cold days coming but summer has arrived in the Lowveld.
 We had 30mm rain and a thunderstorm last week in White River.
 Great tips Kylie.
 Always love your blogs.